 Back in March of 2012, two companies associated with waterfront restaurant Shooters filed Chapter 11 bankruptcy.
 Roscoe, LLC (DBA Shooters) and BIMA, LLC filed for bankruptcy protection following a $10.5 million foreclosure lawsuit filed by FirstBank against BIMA, LLC; the company that owns the property that both Shooters and Bootleggers sit on.
 About a month later, Shooters owner John Wile filed for personal Chapter 11 bankruptcy protection.

-Chapter 11 bankruptcy protection allows a company, or person, to restructure debt with the help of a trustee appointed by the court.
-Debts are generally not forgiven, but a company is usually allowed to continue to operate, with the goal of becoming financially healthy in the future.
-Recently, the Chapter 11 filings for Roscoe, LLC and BIMA, LLC have been converted to Chapter 7 filings, which usually signify a liquidation of assets in order to pay debts.
+Chapter 11 bankruptcy protection allows a company, or person, to restructure debt.
+That is with the help of a trustee that the court appoints.
+Debts generally do not receive forgiveness.
+However, a company usually has permission to continue to operate, with the goal of becoming financially healthy in the future.
+Recently, the Chapter 11 filings for Roscoe, LLC, and BIMA, LLC have been converted to Chapter 7 filings.
+This usually signifies a liquidation of assets in order to pay debts.

-But fans of the waterfront restaurant need not be worried.
+But fans of the waterfront restaurant need not worry.
 The restaurant will continue to operate, despite the Chapter 7 bankruptcy.
 The court wants the iconic restaurant to stay open, but with a trustee monitoring the operations.

-If you have questions about foreclosure, loan modification, bankruptcy, or other alternatives, please feel free to call my office at 954-484-9987, send an e-mail to email@example.com, or complete the contact form below.
+If you have questions about foreclosure, loan modification, bankruptcy; or other alternatives, please feel free to call my office at 954-484-9987.
+Or, send an e-mail to email@example.com, or complete the contact form below.